NSAPH/handbook/_sources/analytic.md

 * - data_source
   - MBSF derived
+* - rce_location
+  - `/nfs/nsaph_ci3/scratch/jan2021_whanhee_cache/follow_up/`
+* - fasse_location
+  - `years_in_medicare`
 * - description
   - Number of years a beneficiary has been in Medicare (or in other words, the number of years since one has entered Medicare).
 Allows for grouping on how long beneficiaries have been in Medicare.
-* - rce_location
-  - `/nfs/nsaph_ci3/scratch/jan2021_whanhee_cache/follow_up/`
-* - fasse_location
-  - `/n/dominici_nsaph_l3/projects/analytic/years_in_medicare`
 * - size
   - 8.8 GB
 * - date_created